alirezaarzehgar/minimal-mvc-framework/README.md

 Create new route

-`./artisan make:route test myApp def index`
+`./artisan make:route test myApp Handler index`

 Then you can dump autoload.